 2. Rabies Vaccination & Certificate: All pets must have an original Rabies Certificate and this certificate must state the microchip number, the date of inoculation and the validity of the particular vaccination you obtain – the rabies shot must have been given at least 30 days prior to export but within 1 year from date of export.
 There are no exceptions.
 This vaccine must be an inactivated vaccine.

-4. Import Permit – An import permit is required in order to enter the country.
-Please contact your local representative on the best way of handling this.
+5. Import Permit – An import permit is required in order to enter the country.
+Please contact your PetRelocation Specialist to learn more about best way of handling this.

 - Microchip Implantation Record